 City of Buffalo Guide

-Buffalo NY has the most residence as a city next to New York City.
-Stemming its roots around 1788 as a small trading town composed mostly of the seneca indian nation near Buffalo Creek.
+In New York State also known as the Empire State, Buffalo, NY has the most residence as a city next to New York City.
+Stemming its roots around 1788 as a small trading town composed mostly of the Seneca Indian nation near Buffalo Creek.
 Buffalo grew rapidly after the completion of the Erie Canal in 1825. with an ideal location at the east end of Lake Erie, Buffalo’s economy boomed.
-Buffalo was a leader in grain milling and steel production in sububan Lackawanna NY.
+Grain milling operations just south of downtown Buffalo and steel production in suburban Lackawanna proved Buffalo a leader in these industries.

-The 20th century claimed Buffalo as the gateway to the united states.
-Buffalo NY was actually one of the most populous cities in the entire United States at the time.
+The 20th century claimed Buffalo as the gateway to the United States.
+Buffalo NY was actually one of the most populous cities in the entire country at the time.
 Buffalo NY was home to the great Pan-American Exposition held in 1901 and eventually went on to become a stronghold for the automotive industry.

-When the Saint Lawrence Seaway opened and with the onset of sub urbanization combined with less industrialization and more globalization, the decline of the city’s strongest industries ensued.
+When the Saint Lawrence Seaway opened in 1959 along with the onset of sub urbanization combined with less industrialization and more globalization, the decline of the city’s strongest industries ensued.
 The city of Buffalo lost at least 1/2 of its population from the time period of the 1950’s through the new millennium.
 Buffalo is on the rise now with its new medical corridor and re-developing waterfront.
 Buffalo also boasts an older yet growing technology sector.
+For questions please use this form.